-A central objective of the EU is to achieve a unified market where goods, services and digital activities can move freely across borders.
-Fragmented national regulations covering digital matters force businesses to adapt to different requirements in each country, contradicting the concept of the digital single market and creating obstacles for businesses operating across the EU.
+A central objective of the EU is to achieve a unified Single Market where goods, services and digital activities can move freely across borders.
+Fragmented national regulations covering digital matters force businesses to adapt to different requirements in each country, contradicting the fundaments of the Digital Single Market and creating obstacles for businesses operating across the EU.